15. In Love With Spring: My Novel Online

 After the movie, they drove around for a while.
 She was leaning against him and he was stroking her waist with the hand that wasn’t steering.
 Occasionally he would let the hand wander down a little lower, along her thigh, and her response was to snuggle a little closer.
 A good sign.

 He drove to a park and suggested they get out and take a walk.
 She agreed.
 As they strolled in silence, their minds were racing.
-Mandy was thinking how pretty it was, with a near-full moon, a warm breeze, and bright stars.
+Mandy commented on how pretty it was, with a near-full moon, a warm breeze, and bright stars.
 Tim’s thoughts were less poetic as he debated just how far she was going to let him go.

 Eventually they reached a tree that shielded them from the lights of the street.
 Luxuriating in the first private moments of the evening, Tim sat with his back against its trunk, and Mandy sat at his feet.
-She asked if he liked the movie and he said the special effects were cool.
-She said she wondered why the popcorn at the theatre was always so much better than popcorn you made at home, and he said it was because of the fake butter.
-Then he reached out and tugged her hand.
-She moved closer.
+She asked if he liked the movie, and he said the special effects were cool.
+He reached out and tugged her hand, and she moved closer.
 Their first kiss was gentle, then became passionate.
 He pulled her onto his lap.
 Her arms went around his neck, and as he ran his hands lightly down her sides, his elbow accidentally brushed one of her breasts.
 Mandy’s startled moan was his green light: the fingers that had been canvassing her back now mobilized forces and moved boldly to the front.
-There was no resistance to their advance, and when his hand grasped the prize, chills shot through Mandy, leaving her weak.
+There was no resistance to their advance, and when his hand grasped the prize, chills shot through him.

 But his victory was thwarted when he sent his other hand up her dress and tried to capture her panties.
 Mandy’s sensibilities intervened: swiftly rescuing her panties with one hand, she pushed him away with the other.